random-guys/swapi-frontend-developer-test/README.md

 ## Extra Bonus Points
 The following items will earn you bonus points.
 They are not requirements, the challenge is 100% completeable without them.
 - Use Vue which is the preferred framework
+- Implement with a state management library like VueX or Redux
 - Include animations & micro-interactions 👌🏾

 ## Time Duration